Methodology

 Enter your available strains

-Type or paste the strain names from whatever you have — a dispensary menu, a home stash, a friend's options.
-Matchleaf also accepts photos of menus: take a photo, upload it, and the tool extracts strain names automatically using OCR.
+Type or paste the strain names from whatever you have — a menu, a home stash, a friend's options.
+Matchleaf also accepts photos: take a picture of a menu and the tool extracts strain names automatically.
+You can also scan a single product's own label or COA to score it on its real, measured terpene percentages.

 Select your target effects